Sim City 4 FAQ and Guide - Guide for SimCity 4

 residential zones.
 The demand for them is much higher there; you will get larger

 buildings faster in those locations.
-It’s never a bad idea to add at least one mesa
+Its never a bad idea to add at least one mesa

 to your city as it could greatly boost desirability in that area.